aacarneiro/HAN/README.md

-# Hollistic Attention Network - Super Resolution
+# Hollistic Attention Network
----

-Implementation of the HAN-like network architecture proposed in https://arxiv.org/abs/2008.08767.
+Implementation of the HAN-like network architecture proposed in https://arxiv.org/abs/2008.08767 to create super resolution images.
 To speed up training/evaluation, the network was built with fewer residual attention blocks (64 instead of 200 residual channel attention blocks).

 ## Training